Adidev44480/Parkinson-s-Disease-Progression-Prediction/README.md

    * To check for futher improvement in the results

 # **Result**
-Random Forest Regressor model out-performed Linear Regression mode.
-Increasing the accuracy of the prediction of `total_updrs` to 96%.
+Random Forest Regressor model out-performed Linear Regression model.
+Increasing the accuracy of prediction of `total_updrs` to 96%.
 # **Dependencies**
 * numpy
 * pandas